-This guide walks through the various ways a Catalog Administrator can update their marketing content, aka title descriptions in Edelweiss.
-It can be done manually, via a simple Excel file import, through ONIX, or a Product_Descriptions ancillary feed sent via FTP.
+This guide will walk you through the various ways a Catalog Administrator can update their marketing content — or title descriptions — in Edelweiss.
+This can be done manually, via a simple Excel file import, through ONIX, or with a Product_Descriptions ancillary feed sent via FTP.

 Sum = Summary/Overview Description; this is the long description for the title